3 easy recipes to put in jars

 When you get to the end of a pot of jam, what do you do with the empty jar?
 Do you forget about it and stick it in the recycling or do you re-use it?
-As a ‘jam jar’ account provider, thinkmoney’s Personal Account can help customers to budget by splitting money into ‘Salaries’ and ‘Card’ jars.
+As a ‘jam jar’ account provider, thinkmoney’s Managed Current Account can help customers to budget by splitting money into ‘Salaries’ and ‘Card’ jars.
 We’re looking at some of the best ways you can repurpose your old jam jars, starting with some great recipes.

 Reusing your old jam jars by filling them with homemade condiments can be easy, and could also be a source of great money-saving gifts for Christmas.
 Making condiments can seem like a tricky science, but it doesn’t need to be.
 You can actually get started with just a few ingredients and cook some professional-looking jam, chutney, or pesto.
 Best of all, you’ll impress your friends and you might save some cash too.